Wedjat98/Wedjat98/README.md

 [**WEBspider**](https://github.com/Wedjat98/WeiboSpider) and [**EleniumSpider** ](https://github.com/Wedjat98/SeleniumSpider)- A WEBspider by beatifulSoup4 and PySide2.
 And an eleniumSpider Project base on headless chrome.

-[**SimpleHexCalculator**](https://github.com/Wedjat98/SimpleHexCalculator)-An Android simple hex calculate.It can resolve the base calculator and support to convert the result to decimal or binary.
+[**SimpleHexCalculator**](https://github.com/Wedjat98/SimpleHexCalculator)-An Android simple hex calculate.It can resolve the base calculator and support to convert the result to decimal or binary.Release [here](https://github.com/Wedjat98/SimpleHexCalculator/releases/tag/Alpha).

 I also did some ComputerVesion projects like **[Face Detection](https://github.com/Wedjat98/Face-Detection),[Hand Detection](https://github.com/Wedjat98/HandDetect),[Body Detecion](https://github.com/Wedjat98/BodyTrack)** base on google mediapipe and openCV.